 Virtual private networks, or VPNs, are pretty hot ticket services right now.
-And given the increasing concerns over online user privacy, especially in the United States, far more people are looking into these types of services.
-When it comes to VPNS, 2 questions we’re often asked at Comparitech are “Is a VPN legal or illegal?” and “Is a VPN safe to use?”
-The simple answer to both of those questions is “YES”, although, as with everything, there are notable caveats.
+Given the increasing concerns over online user privacy, far more people are looking into these types of services.
+When it comes to VPNs, two questions we’re often asked at Comparitech are, “Is a VPN legal or illegal?” and “Is a VPN safe to use?“ The simple answer to both of those questions is YES, although there are notable caveats.

 First, let’s explore your biggest questions about VPNs.
 Then, we’ll get into areas of concern that you might want to consider before signing up to any VPN service.

 In short: Are VPNs illegal or legal?
 Are they safe to use?

 With but a few exceptions (such as Iran), VPN use is legal everywhere in the world.
 Furthermore, there are no restrictions in place on how you can use your VPN service.
 Most VPN services will provide various methods to secure your identity while you’re connected as a way to guarantee you’ll stay safe and anonymous.